Abdul Haleem Chishti

 Abdul Halim Chishti Nomani (16 April 1929 – 12 October 2020) was a Pakistani Islamic scholar, librarian, writer and the first PhD in library sciences in Pakistan.
 He was a disciple of Hussain Ahmad Madani.
-He was head of the Department of Hadith Studies at Jamia Uloom Islamia and the younger brother of Abdul Rasheed Naumani.
+He was head of the Department of Hadith Studies at Jamia Uloom Islamia and the younger brother of Abdul Rasheed Nomani.

 Early life and education

 Abdul Haleem Chishti was born on 16 April 1929 in Jaipur, Rajasthan coinciding Zul Qaida 1347 AH.
 His father Abdul Rahim was a calligrapher and had memorized the Quran.
 Abdul Haleem received his early education at Madarsa Taleem ul Islam in Jaipur.
 In 1940, he entered Jamia Nizamia, in Hyderabad, where he studied Arabic and joined the Munshi Fazil course.
 He went to Darul Uloom Deoband in 1363 AH for higher education and graduated in 1369 AH; where his teachers included Hussain Ahmad Madani.
 He did an MA in Islamic studies from Karachi University in 1967, and a Masters in Library science in 1970.
 In 1981, he obtained the degree of PhD.